 Disability benefits can help to protect your financial security, both now and in the years to come.
 In addition to taking actions to help your case, there are also important things you should avoid doing when appealing a denied long-term disability claim.
 These include:

 Do not take chances when it comes to your long term disability benefits.
-At the Law Offices of Michael Bartolic, have the skill and experience needed to guide you through the appeals process.
+At Bartolic Law, have the skill and experience needed to guide you through the appeals process.
 To schedule a consultation, call or contact our Chicago long-term disability attorneys today.

 The Firm handles all sorts of claims on behalf of individuals under ERISA § 502.
 Most employee benefit plans are governed by the Employee Retirement Income Security Act of 1974, more commonly known as ERISA.
 While ERISA does not mandate that your employer provide you with a pension, 401(k), long term disability, life insurance, or health insurance plan, ERISA demands employers that choose to provide such benefits comply with complex rules and regulations.